PDAL/PDAL/HOWTORELEASE.md

       >     set(PDAL_SOLIB_BUILD 0)

     - Update `doc/download.rst` point to new release
     - Update the `STABLE_BRANCH` pointer in the GitHub variables at <https://github.com/PDAL/PDAL/settings/variables/actions>
+    - Update CITATION.cff with release date and version information

 3)  Ensure CI is ✅